wenkokke/unlit/README.md

   | UnexpectedEnd     Delimiter
   deriving (Eq, Show)
 ```
-We can get a text representation of the error using `showError'.
+We can get a text representation of the error using `showError`.

 ``` haskell
 showError :: Error -> Text